Deadman's Bridge to Lowburn Bridge

 October 2021

-This month we were busy working with local ecologists to investigate our site and create effect plans to achieve the most successful outcomes, connected with nurseries on large planting orders, meeting with Richard Lord on the ORC's future plans of rabbit control in Central Otago and continued to develop our landscape plan with Rough & Milne.
+This month we were busy working with local ecologists to investigate our site and create effective plans to achieve the most successful outcomes, connected with nurseries on large planting orders, meeting with Richard Lord on the ORC's future plans for rabbit control in Central Otago and continued to develop our landscape plan with Rough & Milne.

 Nationally vulnerable Banded Dotterels and Australasian Crested Grebes discovered nesting in McNulty inlet